 4. YIELI YIELD (Fixed Rate Notes and Fixed Reset Notes only) Indicat ion of yield: [ ][Not Applicable] 5.
-OPER ATIONAL INFORMATION (i) ISIN: [ ] (ii) Common Code: [ ] (iii) CFI: [ ][Not Applicable] (iv) FISN [ ][Not Applicable] av the CFI and/or FISN is not required, requested or ailable, it/they should be specified to be "Not pplicable") (v) Any clearing system(s) other than Euroclear and Clearstream, Luxembourg and the relevant identification number(s): [N nu ot Applicable/give name(s), address(es) and mber(s)] (vi) Delivery: De elivery [against/free of] payment (vii) Names and addresses of additional Paying Agent(s) (if any): [ ] [(viii) Intended to be held in a manner which would allow Eurosystem eligibility: the one need eli intup reco es.
-Note that the designation "yes" simply means that e Notes are intended upon issue to be deposited with e of the ICSDs as common safekeeper and does not cessarily mean that the Notes will be recognised as gible collateral for Eurosystem monetary policy and ra day credit operations by the Eurosystem either on issue or at any or all times during their life.
-Such cognition will depend upon the ECB being satisfied at Eurosystem eligibility criteria have been met.]/ da eli o.
-Whilst the designation is specified as "no" at the te of these Final Terms, should the Eurosystem gibility criteria be amended in the future such that the otes are capable of meeting them the Notes may then be deposited with one of the ICSDs as common safekeeper.
+OPERATIONAL INFORMATION (i) ISIN: [ ] (ii) Common Code: [ ] (iii) CFI: [[include code], as updated, as set out on the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN/Not Applicable/Not Available] (iv) FISN: [[include code], as updated, as set out on the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN/Not Applicable/Not Available] (v) Any clearing system(s) other than Euroclear and Clearstream, Luxembourg and the relevant identification number(s): [Not Applicable/give name(s), address(es) and number(s)] (vi) Delivery: Delivery [against/free of] payment (vii) Names and addresses of additional Paying Agent(s) (if any): [ ][Not Applicable] [(viii) Intended to be held in a manner which would allow Eurosystem eligibility: [Yes.
+Note that the designation "yes" simply means that the Notes are intended upon issue to be deposited with one of the ICSDs as common safekeeper and does not necessarily mean that the Notes will be recognised as eligible collateral for Eurosystem monetary policy and intra day credit operations by the Eurosystem either upon issue or at any or all times during their life.
+Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]/ [No. Whilst the designation is specified as "no" at the date of these Final Terms, should the Eurosystem eligibility criteria be amended in the future such that the Notes are capable of meeting them the Notes may then be deposited with one of the ICSDs as common safekeeper.
 Note that this does not necessarily mean that the Notes will then be recognised as eligible collateral for Eurosystem monetary policy and intra day credit operations by the Eurosystem at any time during their life.
 Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]]